-6.4.7 Configure EtherCAT Motion Bus
+7.4.7 Configure EtherCAT Motion Bus

-Before configuring your EtherCAT settings, you may wish to add third party EtherCAT devices.
-See Add & Configure Third Party Devices for more information.
+Before configuring the EtherCAT settings, you may want to add third party EtherCAT devices.
+See "Add and Configure Third Party Devices" (→ p.
+203) for more information.

 Double-click the EtherCAT node in the Project Explorer to open the EtherCAT properties dialog in the workspace.
 This window is composed of following tabs: